radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

-# Comparing Python to Javascript Intro
+# Comparing Python & Javascript Intro
-# Chapter 1: Basic Similarities
+# Chapter 1: The Basics

 Welcome to the *Comparing Python to Javascript * (*CPTJ*) series.